The Glass Books of the Dream Eaters: Plot summary

 The book follows three main characters, Miss Celestial "Celeste" Temple, Cardinal Chang, and Captain-Surgeon Abelard Svenson, as they attempt to thwart the mysterious plot of a sinister cabal.
 There are ten chapters in the book, and each is from the point of view of one of the main characters.
 Chang and Svenson get three chapters each and Miss Temple gets four (the novel both starts and ends from her point of view).

 Publication

 The Glass Books of the Dream Eaters was published in the United States on August 1, 2006, and reached the New York Times Best Seller's List on August 20, 2006.
 For the novel's publication in the UK, Penguin Books decided to publish each of the ten chapters as weekly instalments available to customers who paid for the subscription.
 The first chapter was published in the UK on October 16, 2006.
-Penguin Books published the full novel in early 2007.
+Penguin Books published the novel in early 2007.
 Dahlquist was reportedly paid an advance of $2,000,000 for The Glass Books of the Dream Eaters, the first of a two-book deal.
-Its sales were disappointing and it is estimated to have lost its publisher, Bantam, approximately $851,500.
+It is estimated that the publisher lost approximately $851,500, Bantam.
 The third and final book, "The Chemickal Marriage', was published in July 2012.